tcawlfield/vote-sim-studies/content/articles/strategic-voting/index.md

 candidates.
 The most extreme version of this has voters give the max score to their favorite hopeful candidate as well as all other candidates they like better.
 And the bottom score goes to all the rest.
 If all other voters do this, it gives the exact same results as strategic approval voting.
-No shades of grey.
+No shades of gray.
 But for the Range and STAR results above, I used a strategy gap of 75% of the full range.